 Once your adjuster has surveyed the damage, they will provide an estimate for repairs and present you with your first check.

 Send Check to Mortgage Company

 If you have a mortgage company, you will need to send your check to them to have it endorsed.
-This is very critical to remember so that your mortgage company does not hold up the process of repairing your roof.
+This is very critical step in the process as it can prevent any delays from your mortgage company when it comes to repairing your roof.

 At this point, roofing work can begin.
 Depending on the extent of the damage, your roof may simply need minor repairs or it may need to be fully replaced.
 In either case, your roofing contractor will order materials and begin the construction process.

 Work with your contractor’s supplement department to ensure all project specs are accounted for and accurate.
 This is critical in ensuring that your roof repair or replacement is fully covered.

 Second Insurance Estimate & Check